Topological Interactions of Non-Abelian Vortices with Quasi-Particles in High Density QCD: Summary and Discussion

 Finally the method we have used here can be applied to other types of non-Abelian vortices.
-In the models with gauged $U(1)$ symmetry, non-Abelian vortices also exist which are called local non-Abelian vortices.
+In the models with gauged $\U(1)$ symmetry, non-Abelian vortices also exist which are called local non-Abelian vortices.
 In the literature, local non-Abelian vortices in relativistic field theories with (or without) supersymmetry have been studied extensively \cite{local} (see \cite{local-review} for a review).
-In this case, vortices are coupled to only massive fields.\footnote{ When the number of flavors is greater than the number of color, vortices are called semi-local.
-In this case, semi-local non-Abelian vortices are also coupled to massless Nambu-Goldstone bosons corresponding to spontaneously broken flavor symmetry \cite{Shifman:2006kd} as well as massive particles. } On the other hand, at sufficiently high density where $U(1)_{\rm A}$ symmetry is effectively restored, global non-Abelian vortices \cite{global} become topologically stable.
+In this case, vortices are coupled to only massive fields \footnote{ When the number of flavors is greater than the number of color, vortices are called semilocal.
+In this case, semilocal non-Abelian vortices are also coupled to massless Nambu-Goldstone bosons corresponding to spontaneously broken flavor symmetry \cite{Shifman:2006kd} as well as massive particles. }.
+On the other hand, at sufficiently high density where $\U(1)_{\rm A}$ symmetry is effectively restored, global non-Abelian vortices \cite{global} become topologically stable.
 They are expected to interact with CFL mesons topologically.
-Via a dual transformation, CFL mesons are described massless non-Abelian two-form fields with anti-symmetric tensor gauge invariance, which is known as the Freedman-Townsend model \cite{Freedman:1980us}.
-Interaction of non-Abelian global vortices and CFL mesons should be obtained by the dual transformation.
-Unlike the case of semi-superfluid non-Abelian vortices, interaction between two non-Abelian global vortices was shown to depend on their ${\mathbb C}P^{N-1}$ orientations \cite{Nakano:2007dq}.
+Via a dual transformation, CFL mesons are described by massless non-Abelian two-form fields with antisymmetric tensor gauge invariance, which is known as the Freedman-Townsend model \cite{Freedman:1980us}.
+Unlike the case of semisuperfluid non-Abelian vortices, interaction between two non-Abelian global vortices was shown to depend on their ${\mathbb C}P^{N-1}$ orientations \cite{Nakano:2007dq}.
 This should be explained by the exchange of massless non-Abelian two-form fields.
 Extensions to these cases will be reported elsewhere.